-Every month, Cameron Wears from Traveling Canucks shares his tips and advice on how to travel better with your kids.
-This is an often-requested topic so I’m excited to have him on the team!
+Today, Cameron Wears from Traveling Canucks shares his tips and advice on how to travel better with your kids.
 If you’re a parent making plans to travel with your family, there’s a good chance you’ve already come across plenty of nay-sayers, or perhaps you’re facing your own self-doubts.
 Here are some myths about traveling with your family.

 Before having kids, we didn’t spend much time thinking about what travel would be like with little ones.
 We knew having kids would be a big part of our future and, like many newlyweds, we mistakenly assumed our days of travel would be put on hold when the babies arrived.

 Over the past few years, I’ve heard many reasons why it’s not a good idea to travel with young children.
 It was the common wisdom of those around us.
 “Once the kids arrive, don’t expect to travel anymore,” they would say.

 And so my wife and I internalized this line of thinking, but I realized I was listening to the wrong people.

 While I can appreciate that some families are simply not in the position to travel, most of the reasons people don’t travel with their children are based on outdated conventional wisdom and conflicting information online and in the media.

 Today, with the help of a few family travel bloggers, it’s time to shoot down those common reasons why people delay family travel.